 Choose a USB thumb drive or portable hard drive for the image.
 It must be at least 8 gigabytes to store all the information.
 It’s better to use a fast USB 3.0 drive for the copy; the faster the drive, the less time it will take to make and install.
 Note that the drive will be erased, so ensure that there’s nothing on it that you want to keep first.

 Download the official Windows 10 Media Creation tool from Microsoft.
 Microsoft freely makes everything available to create a bootable Windows 10 USB drive.
 There’s no need to install software or get files from shady websites.

 Under Create Windows 10 installation media select Download tool now.

-Save File somewhere you can find it later.
-This is a small program that will download the rest of the files needed to create the USB drive.
+Save the File somewhere the you can find later.
+This small program will download the rest of the files needed to create the USB drive.
 Note that this is being downloaded directly from Microsoft.